ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

 ..
 NOTE::

-    A guest node involves two resources: the one you explicitly configured creates the guest, and Pacemaker creates an implicit resource for the pacemaker_remote connection, which will be named the same as the value of the **remote-node** attribute of the explicit resource.
-    When we killed pacemaker_remote, it is the implicit resource that failed, which is why the failed action starts with **guest1** and not **vm-guest1**.
+    A guest node involves two resources: an explicitly configured resource that you create, which manages the virtual machine (the ``VirtualDomain`` resource in our example); and an implicit resource that Pacemaker creates, which manages the ``pacemaker-remoted`` connection to the guest.
+The implicit resource's name is the value of the explicit resource's ``remote-node`` meta attribute.
+When we killed ``pacemaker-remoted``, the **implicit** resource is what failed.
+That's why the failed action starts with ``guest1`` and not ``vm-guest1``.

 Once recovery of the guest is complete, you'll see it automatically get re-integrated into the cluster.
 The final ``pcs status`` output should look